 Even before the COVID-19 pandemic trained an intense spotlight on the financing of nursing home operations and real estate in America, private equity investors in the sector found themselves under the microscope.
 Moving forward, the pandemic will likely have a double-barreled effect on PE interest in the space, with a more selective crop of companies looking to make deals centered on quality operations, a pair of private equity leaders said during Skilled Nursing News’ virtual Payments, Policy, and Capital summit last week.

 Back-and-forth shifts in patient volume between skilled nursing facilities (SNFs) and in-home care providers have been happening for years.
 Yet health care policymakers and executives are now examining such shifts — and the potential advantages of delivering care inside an individual’s home instead of a facility — more closely due to the ongoing COVID-19 pandemic.
 And so far, two things are clear.

-The Ensign Group, Inc. (Nasdaq: ENSG), the parent company of the EnsignTM group of companies, which provide skilled nursing and assisted living services, physical, occupational and speech therapies and other rehabilitative and healthcare services, announced today that it acquired the real estate and operations of The Medical Lodge of Amarillo, an 82-bed skilled nursing facility, located in Amarillo, TX.
-The acquisition was effective November 1, 2020.
-This acquisition brings Ensign’s growing portfolio to 227 healthcare operations, 24 of which also include assisted living operations, across thirteen states.
-Ensign owns 95 real estate assets.
+The Ensign Group, Inc. (Nasdaq: ENSG), the parent company of the Ensign™ group of companies, which invest in and provide skilled nursing and senior living services, physical, occupational and speech therapies and other rehabilitative and healthcare services, announced today that it acquired the operations of San Pedro Manor, a 150-bed skilled nursing facility located in San Antonio, TX.
+The acquisition was effective February 1, 2021 and will be subject to a long-term, triple net lease.
+This acquisition brings Ensign’s growing portfolio to 232 healthcare operations, 24 of which also include assisted living operations, across thirteen states.
+Ensign owns 94 real estate assets.